-Railway Medical
+Rail Medical

-Assessments are conducted by appointment and must be booked in advance via our state-based online system, email: medbookings@cert.edu.au or, phone: 1300 042 378
+Health assessments are conducted by appointment and must be booked in advance via our state-based online system, email: medbookings@cert.edu.au or, phone: 1300 042 378

-Do I need a railway medical?
+Do I need a rail medical?

-A Rail Safety Medical is required under and conducted in line with the National Standard for Health Assessment of Rail Safety Workers.
 Under the rail safety legislation, it is the responsibility of all rail transport operators to manage the risks associated with the ill health of rail safety workers in Australia.
-Rail Safety Medicals are designed to both minimise risk and protect the safety of the public, rail workers and the environment.
+Rail Safety Medicals are designed to both minimise risk and protect the safety of the public, rail workers and the rail environment.

 Which railway medical do I need?